yazz/VisualJS/README.md

 #####4) Confgure Coils to run with Oracle

-In the file settings.clj comment out the Postgres settings and uncomment the Pracle settings:
+In the file settings.clj comment out the Postgres settings and uncomment the Oracle settings:

      ;(defonce ^:dynamic *database-type* "postgres")